 The reason 14k gold is more commonly used in engagement rings is that it is the perfect mix of durability and affordability.
 With slightly more gold than alloy mixture, it’s a valuable metal that should withstand the test of time for a lifetime and longer.
 But if you want to opt for a metal that’s even more durable and you like the look of white gold, then you might want to consider a platinum ring.
 Platinum tends to be more durable since it doesn’t tarnish as gold does over time.
 So while you’ll have to spend time and money maintaining a gold ring over time, a platinum ring shouldn’t need much maintenance.
 If you consider the cost comparison of platinum vs white gold wedding bands long term, the two metals aren’t as different in overall price as you might think.

-While the most popular shapes tend to be the more classic shapes—like Round Brilliant and Princess—more elongated shapes may give you more bang for your buck.
-This is because shapes like Oval and Marquise have a larger table surface which gives them a larger appearance.
+While the most popular shapes tend to be the more classic shapes—like Round Brilliant and Princess cut engagement rings—more elongated shapes may give you more bang for your buck.
+This is because shapes like oval engagement rings and Marquise have a larger table surface which gives them a larger appearance.
 On top of being able to get a slightly smaller stone while not losing size, these types of stones also tend to be on the less expensive side.
 Since Round Brilliant stones are perfect circles, they are the only shape that has an Ideal facet pattern which results in maximum sparkle.
 So, before you choose your center stone shape you should ask yourself if affordability or sparkle is more important to you.
 Keep in mind, any Nexus Diamond™ alternative shape you choose will dazzle with superb sparkle.

 A little sparkle can go a long way, which is why you can save money by choosing minimal accent stones.
 Instead of opting for accent stones along the entirety of your engagement ring shank, try choosing a setting style that allows you to have fewer stones while filling in the extra space.
 This can be accomplished with settings like bezel, bar and shared prong.
 You can also choose to have only a few on each side of your center stone to get the look of accents without going overboard and raising the overall cost.